montoyamoraga/tiny-trainable-instruments/certification/assent-form-en.md

-# Tiny trainable instruments - Assent to participate in research
+# Tiny Trainable Instruments - Assent to participate in research

 1. My name is Aarón Montoya-Moraga, and I am a graduate student at the MIT Media Lab, and research assistant at the Opera of the Future and Future Sketches research groups.